-Tender and rich while being easy to make, my Best Brioche French Toast Recipe is a hit with almost any crowd.
-It's perfect for weekend mornings, brunches with friends, and even holiday breakfasts.
+Brioche French Toast Recipe is a hit with almost any crowd.
+It's rich, tender, light, and lightly sweetened.
+Make it for weekend mornings, brunch, and even holiday breakfasts.

 - Full of flavor

 While still straightforward to make, this Brioche French Toast delights with a depth of flavors and rich mouthfeel.
 It's simply one-of-a-kind!

 Brioche bread is an enriched bread; that is, it is made with butter, milk, sugar, and/or eggs.
 Because of the dairy, eggs, and sugar, the bread has a light and flexible texture, a golden color, and has an eggy, buttery, and lightly sweet flavor.